Pennsylvania oil rush: Transportation

 Pipelines were laid from the oil fields directly to the rail line, ending horse-drawn transport.
-The following year, the Farmers Railroad extended the rail line 20 km south from Petroleum Center, Pennsylvania to Oil City.
+The following year, the Farmers Railroad extended the rail line 20 km south from Petroleum Center, Pennsylvania, to Oil City.
 In February 1871, the Union City & Titusville Railroad (UC&T), which was built to compete with the Oil Creek Railroad, was completed.
 The UC&T became part of the larger Philadelphia and Erie Railroad in July 1871.

 Consolidation and end of the boom

 The rush to Pennsylvania created violent swings in the petroleum market for the first decade of the oil boom.
 In 1861, the proliferation of wells across the Oil Creek Valley pushed the price of oil down from $10 a barrel to 10 cents a barrel.
 In response, producers in the region formed the Oil Creek Association to restrict output and maintain a minimum price of $4 a barrel.
 Despite efforts such as this to control the petroleum market, the volatile boom-bust cycle continued into the early 1870s.
 By 1871, refining capacity had grown to over 12 million barrels per year, more than twice the amount of oil that was actually processed in that year.
 The first oil exchange in the US was established in Titusville in January 1872 in response to rumors that a conspiratorial ring of crude oil traders in New York City had cornered the market.
 As the decade progressed, larger producers, such as John D. Rockefeller’s Standard Oil, began to consolidate their holdings over the wells and refineries in the region, and the oil rush began to settle down.

 Pennsylvania oil production peaked in 1891, when the state produced 31 million barrels of oil, 58% of the nation's oil that year.
 But 1892 was the last year that Pennsylvania wells provided a majority of the oil produced in the US, and in 1895, Ohio surpassed Pennsylvania as an oil producer.
 By 1907, the decline of the Pennsylvania fields and the great discoveries made in Texas, California, and Oklahoma, left Pennsylvania with less than 10% of the nation's oil production.

 By 1901, the Pennsylvania oil boom was over.
 The formation of the Standard Oil Trust in 1882 effectively established a monopoly over the industry in Pennsylvania, and the discovery of oil in Texas, California and Wyoming shifted the nation's attention elsewhere.
-Pennsylvania continued to be a significant producer of petroleum for much of the 20th century, but the Oil Creek Valley had been permanently eclipsed.
+Pennsylvania continued to be a significant producer of petroleum for much of the 20th century.